 It is not a great feeling to check your bank account online and see red text, meaning you’re in negative territory.
 Years ago I had a negative bank account, so I know firsthand how stressful it can be.
-In this post I will tell you how I turned things around into positive numbers.
+In this post I will share 8 steps to take to turn things around into positive numbers, fast.

 As someone who has always tended towards being frugal, and is more comfortable with saving than spending, seeing my bank account go into red territory had me stressed.
 I lived in a city where I did not have family and I knew I needed to do something myself to fix this situation.